Blenheim Art Foundation is delighted to announce SOFTER: Jenny Holzer at Blenheim Palace (28 September – 31 December 2017).

 Using technology, stonework, light projections, a virtual reality mobile app developed by Holition, and her celebrated LED light installations, Holzer engages with the historical precedents that have cemented Blenheim Palace’s enduring legacy, and offers descriptions of life during wartime, recounting real experiences of soldiers and civilians.

 Text for the artworks is drawn from accounts gathered by The Not Forgotten Association, a British charity that supports service men, women, and veterans suffering from combat injuries and other related challenges.
 The Association provides entertainment, recreation, and community, putting the fun, enthusiasm, energy and enjoyment back into the life of those who have taken a knock for their country.
 Over fifty veterans from the NFA have participated in the exhibition, sharing their experiences, and reflecting on the effect of their service on their loved ones and on themselves.

 Other contributors are charities Save the Children, Human Rights Watch, and polish war poet Anna Swirszczynska.

-For twelve evenings between 28 September – 10 October, the palace will host Jenny Holzer’s spectacular light projections On War.
-Projected onto the historic façade of the palace and on the island nearby, Holzer’s text-based light works will be shown during free evening events for the 12 nights.
+For twelve evenings between 28 September – 10 October, the Palace hosts Jenny Holzer’s spectacular light projections On War.
+Projected onto the historic façade of the palace and on the island nearby, Holzer’s text-based light works is shown for twelve free nights.

 Blenheim Palace is situated in the historic market town of Woodstock in Oxfordshire.
 An hour from London or Birmingham, Blenheim Palace is easily reachable by train, car or bus.